|

 unless your rig is only an inch or 2 over stock suspension height,

 with minimal wheel travel / flex, the answer is definitely YES!
+The CV driveshaft offers

 several HUGE advantages to the off-road vehicle.
+First, the pinion and

 pinion yoke can be rotated up out of harms way, where it will be

 less susceptible to damage from rocks and other obstacles.
+Secondly, the only limit

 to our operating angle at the CV joint (and thus how much suspension